sikaili99/mtnmomoapi/README.md

 3. `getBalance`: Get the balance of the account.

+### TODO: create this methode

-4. `isPayerActive`: check if an account holder is registered and active in the system.
+`isPayerActive`: check if an account holder is registered and active in the system.

 ### Sample Code